madskristensen/CodeCleanupOnSave/README.md

 ---------------------------------------

-Automatically run one of the Code Clean profiles when saving the document.
-This ensures your code is always formatted correctly and follows your coding style conventions.
+Code Cleanup is a new feature of Visual Studio 2019 that will automatically clean up your code file to make sure it is formatted correctly and that your coding style preferences are applied.

+This extension will perfor the Code Cleanup automatically when the file is being saved.

 ### Configure Code Cleanup profiles